Admissions Frequently Asked Questions

 The KSU Office of Admissions is located at 3391 Town Point Drive, Suite 1000, MD 9111, Kennesaw, GA 30144.

-Does Kennesaw State offer out-of-state tuition waivers?
+Does Kennesaw State offer Out-of-State Tuition Waiver and Scholarships?

 How do I get my parking pass or view the campus bus routes?

 The Card Services Center provides many services including your campus card, HigherOne debit card, KCash and Dining Dollars, and parking credentials.
 All vehicles parked on campus must display a valid KSU parking decal.
 When parking area gates are in operation, only authorized users can enter through the gate.

 The Department of Parking and Transportation operates the campus shuttle system, B.O.B.
 (Big Owl Bus).
 B.O.B. travels around the Kennesaw campus, between the Kennesaw and Marietta campuses, and to other nearby locations for the convenience of students.

 UITS is the campus group that ensures students, faculty, and staff have the technology and support they need to be successful at KSU.
 This includes offering a Service Desk for students that can be reached at 470.578.6999 or email@example.com.
 Student computer labs are available on both the Kennesaw and Marietta campus with established lab hours.
 Wi-Fi is available throughout both campuses for students using their Net ID and password and for KSU guests.
 The KSU University Stores offers OwlTEC, a source for technology, electronics and computers.

 In the event of a campus emergency, dial the Department of Public Safety/KSU Police immediately at 470-578-6666.
 For non-emergencies, dial 470-578-6206.